Chivasso railway station

-Chivasso railway station serves the town and comune of Chivasso, in the Piedmont region, northwestern Italy.
-Opened in 1856, it forms part of the Turin–Milan railway, and is also a junction for three other lines, to Aosta, Asti and Alessandria, respectively.
+Chivasso railway station serves the town and comune of Chivasso, in the Piedmont region of northwestern Italy.
+Opened in 1856, it forms part of the Turin–Milan railway, and is also a junction for three other lines, to Aosta, Asti and Alessandria.

 The station is currently managed by Rete Ferroviaria Italiana (RFI).
 Train services are operated by Trenitalia.
 Each of these companies is a subsidiary of Ferrovie dello Stato Italiane (FS), Italy's state-owned rail company.

 Location

 Chivasso railway station is situated at Piazza Giuseppe Garibaldi, at the northern edge of the town centre.

 History

 The station was opened on 20 October 1856, together with the rest of the Turin–Novara section of the Turin–Milan railway.
 Two years later, upon the inauguration of the Chivasso–Aosta railway, the station became a junction station.

 In 1887, the line to Casale Monferrato came into operation, and in 1912, the line to Asti was activated.

 The station was heavily damaged by Allied bombing during World War II.